How artificial intelligence is changing the analysis of financial footnotes

 Practical Applications Transforming the Industry

 Investment firms are using NLP to create "disclosure dashboards" that automatically flag significant changes in footnote language across their portfolio companies.
 Instead of manually reading through hundreds of pages, analysts receive alerts when key risk factors are added, removed, or modified, allowing them to focus their time on investigation and analysis rather than text processing.
+As SEC Chair Gary Gensler noted in a 2023 speech, "Technology, including artificial intelligence and natural language processing, is changing every part of the financial industry, from how firms analyze disclosures to how regulators oversee markets."

 Credit rating agencies use NLP to continuously monitor the credit-relevant information buried in footnotes.
 Changes in debt covenant language, updates to contingent liabilities, or shifts in management's discussion of liquidity can be automatically extracted and incorporated into credit assessment models, providing more timely and comprehensive risk evaluation.